 Bezos used Regret Minimization to break out of his Amazon flow and prioritize his own space exploration company.
 Like SpaceX, he then used First Principles to re-examine space flight from the ground up.
 His space company, Blue Origin, competes with SpaceX for NASA contracts.

-Now here’s another decision-making mental model.
-This one helps you allocate resources:
+Here’s a second decision-making mental model, which helps you allocate resources:

 Pareto Principle — 80% of your output will come from the top 20% of your inputs.
 To maximize ROI, preferentially invest in the 20%.

 Another example: 80% of your procrastination comes from 20% of your indulgences.
 So, place those 2-4 top indulgences out of arm’s reach, and you’ll see an outsized gain in weekly output.
-The implication is that you don’t have to completely isolate yourself from distractions.
+You don’t have to completely isolate yourself from distractions.
 That would be inefficient and impractical.
 Just do the 80/20.

 Enough theory.
-Let's apply these models to your life.
+Let's apply these models to everyday life.

-The mental models below are recommended because they’re frequently needed, easy to apply, and reliably accurate at achieving better outcomes.
+The models below are recommended because they’re frequently needed, easy to apply, and reliably useful at achieving better outcomes.

 As a reminder, here are examples of systems:

-And here’s what to do when encountering important systems in your life.
+And here’s what to consider when encountering important systems in life:

 First, when dealing with a system, start by identifying the highest-leverage level to optimize at: Ask whether you’re optimizing the machine or a cog within it.

-Once Local/Global has shown you the best system, begin optimizing that system by following the Theory of Constraints: At any time, know that it's just one of a system’s inputs that is constraining the other inputs from achieving a greater total output.
-Therefore, to continuously increase a system’s output, iteratively identify and address the current constraint.
+Once One Level Higher has shown you the best system to optimize, optimize it by following the Theory of Constraints: At any time, it's just one of a system’s inputs that is constraining the other inputs from producing a greater total output.
+Therefore, to continuously increase a system’s output, iteratively identify and address the current biggest constraint.

 For example, if you’re trying to pursue a hobby but you can’t get yourself to start, first identify the underlying inputs: